LearnersGuild/interview-challenge-apprenticeship-a/README.md

 ## Testing

 - [ ] __30:__ Write a test for the `addRant` action using Mocha.
 This test should check that a new rant is added to the database when the action is initiated.
+Running `npm test` passes all tests.